Our Bi-Cultural Nation

 As a school we honour te Tiriti (the Treaty) through teaching our akonga (students) tikanga (protocol), reo Māori (the Māori language), and mahi toi (the Māori arts).
 Alongside the Māori curriculum, the school also offers other language and cultural pursuits from around the world, thus celebrating in our rich cultural and ethnic diversity.

 We aim to underpin who we are as a school through programmes that support the Māori language and culture curriculum such as Kapa Haka.
 Teachers are also encouraged to use te reo Māori in their classroom programmes.

 India's culture is among the world's oldest and here at Arahoe School we value and identify that diversity and inclusion are important elements in shaping the future of New Zealand.
 As over 30% of students at Arahoe School identify as being Indian we include the Indian language and arts as part of our cultural diversity.
 Each year we celebrate Holi, a traditional Indian festival of colour, across the whole school.
-In doing so we reflected the New Zealand Curriculum which seeks to value New Zealand’s cultural diversity, and the histories and traditions of all of its people.
+In doing so we reflect the New Zealand Curriculum which seeks to value New Zealand’s cultural diversity, and the histories and traditions of all of its people.
 Through our celebration of Indian culture, we demonstrate our strong commitment to developing a tolerant safe environment where all of our children, whānau and staff feel celebrated, recognised and accepted.

 China is a growing economy with a dominant presence in the world and Chinese is the most commonly spoken language in the world with 1.2 billion native speakers, including 1 billion who speak Mandarin.
-At Arahoe School, students across Years 3 - 6 have the opportunity to opt into Chinese classes for one year based on their interest to learn Mandarin and the Chinese culture through Mandarin lessons, Mandarin Dance and Mandarin Drama classes.
+At Arahoe School, students have the opportunity to opt into Chinese classes based on their interest to learn Chinese culture through Mandarin lessons, Mandarin Dance and Drama groups.
 In the language classes, students learn about the Chinese culture through history, legends, art, cooking and songs.